joreilly86/flocode-python-essentials/03-your-engineering-system.md

 ## How Python Thinks About Programs

 Python code is just operations performed on objects.
 Modules contain statements, statements contain expressions, and expressions create or transform objects.
-Keep that mental model close—it will help when we dissect logic in later modules.
+Keep that mental model close, it will help when we dissect logic in later modules.

 ## Keep Going